Terms and Conditions of Business

 9.1.
 Zero tolerance policy

-We understand that dealing with conditions of poor health of your horse can be stressful and at all times we will advice our clients while maintaining our patients’ welfare as paramount priority.
+We understand that dealing with conditions of poor health of your horse can be stressful and at all times we will advise our clients while maintaining our patients’ welfare as paramount priority.
 However, we operate a zero tolerance policy towards any verbal or written abuse towards our staff.
-We consider this unacceptable and reserve the right to suspend all or part of the Services in relation to such eventuality.
+We consider this unacceptable and reserve the right to suspend all or part of the Services in such circumstances.

 10. Data Protection

-For the purposes of the Data Protection Act 1988, the Data Controller in relation to personal data supplied by you is the Business Manager.
+For the purposes of the UK GDPR and Data Protection Act 2018, the Data Controller in relation to personal data supplied by you is the Business Manager.

 11. Equal opportunities